yuri4817/CodeBeginnerLab/README.md

 # CodeBeginnerLab
-This repository is history to study fundamental of coding on recursion.
+This repository is history to study fundamental of computer science